 But then Apple sold 3 million iPads in 80 days and it was then clear that the answer to Steve Jobs' question was probably the answer he knew all along.

-So how has the device that made tablets a thing changed since it was first announced a decade ago?
+So how has the device that made tablets a thing changed since it was first announced over a decade ago?
 We look back at the history of the iPad.

 Apple iPad (2010)